sharvi2497/acoustic-distance-measure/README.md

 Forced-alignment is introduced to capture the words present inside the audio files.
 The [Penn Phonetics Lab Forced Aligner](https://babel.ling.upenn.edu/phonetics/old_website_2015/p2fa/index.html) is used to accomplish the task of forced-alignment.

-1. Resample all audio files to 16 KHz mono PCM.
-2. Create a transcript file that contains all the words spoken in the audio samples.
-3. Run alignment: `fa.sh`
+1. Run alignment: `run_align.py`
-4. Extract start and end of words: `extract_fa.praat`
-5. Segment paragraphs into words: `wavsplitter.py`
+2. Segment paragraphs into words: `wav_splitter.py`.
+This files extract start and end of words and segments the audio file into small .wav files with the audio for each word in the transcript separated.

 ### 2: MFCC generation
 Generate MFCCs.

     MFCC

-1. Generate .scp listing that suits your data: `example_hcopy.scp`
-2. Use `config.txt` with HTK parameters.
-3. Generate MFCCs: `HCopy -T 1 -C config -S example_hcopy.scp`
+1. Generate MFCCs: `HCopy -T 1 -C config -S mfc_map.scp` Using `config.txt` with HTK parameters.
-4. HTK compressed format should be exported: `./exporthtk.sh`
+2. HTK compressed format should be exported: `export_hlist.py`

 ### 3: Acoustic-based distance calculation
 Distances are calculated using Dynamic Time Warping.

     DTW

-1. `dtw.R` computes the distances (includes normalization).
+1. `find_dtw.py` computes the distances (includes normalization).